 Does Every Company Need a Company Secretary?

 Yes, every company needs a company secretary.
-Companies applying for incorporation must register with at least one corporate secretary who meets the requirements to get approvals from the ACRA.
+Companies applying for incorporation must register with at least one Singapore corporate secretary who meets the requirements to get approvals from the ACRA.
 The company will have to hire a corporate secretary within 6 months of incorporation to comply with the requirements set for businesses in Singapore.

 Should the position of company secretary be left unfilled for more than 6 months at any time—regardless of whether or not the company has already been incorporated—the company may face a penalty of up to SGD 1,000.